Kreagentle/leetcode/Linked List/README.md

 # Insertion at the End of a Singly Linked List

 Write a method to insert a new element at the end of a singly linked list.
 The logic should cover edge cases such as empty linked list or linked list with some elements in it.

+# Deletion from a Singly Linked List

+Write a function to delete a node from a singly linked list.
+The function should take the index(starting from 0) of the node to be deleted as a parameter.